viktors-telle/personal-blog/content/blog/podcasts-that-i-would-recommend-listening/podcasts-that-i-would-recommend-listening.md

   - Investing
   - Self Development
 ---
-First I wanted to understand the finances better.
+First, I wanted to understand finances better so I did the research and found a couple of promising podcasts.

 Here is the list of the five podcasts that I listen to regularly.

-We Study Billionaires
+## We Study Billionaires

+This is one of my favorites.

-Techmeme Ride Home
+## Techmeme Ride Home

-The Web Platform Podcast
+## The Web Platform Podcast

-AskPat 2.0
+## AskPat 2.0

-The College Investor Audio Show
+## The College Investor Audio Show